ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.69, 3.7.70

+- Fix for LibMediaProvider font issue
+- Fix for: MasterMerchant.lua:3260: function expected

+I sorta rushed this version.
+I will look into other reports as I have time and make sure things are working the best they can.

+## ChangeLog 3.7.68

+- Improved Outliers detection for regular sales and Bonanza sales

+## ChangeLog 3.7.67

+- Hotfix for Russian localization because mychaelo got creative with the string formatting

 ## ChangeLog 3.7.66

 - Moved account names to GS17Data.lua